pemami4911/pemami4911.github.io/_posts/paper-summaries/2016-12-30-linear-least-squares.markdown

 ## Takeaways

 RLSTD (and LSTD algorithms in general) extract more information from each episode.
-As shown in this paper, even on simple randomly generated Markov Chains, RLSTD produces parameter estimates with significantly lower variance and fast convergence rates.
+As shown in this paper, even on simple randomly generated Markov Chains, RLSTD produces parameter estimates with significantly lower variance and faster convergence rates than TD($\lambda$) and NTD($\lambda$).
 Also, the LSTD algorithms don't have tricky hyperparameters to tune, whereas the TD($\lambda$) algorithms do.

 In the experiments in this paper, RLSTD was not sensitive to the initial guess of $\theta_{t}$.
 It is unclear whether this is always true.
 On the other hand, TD($\lambda$) is sensitive to the initial guess (obviously, bad guesses = bad performance).

 Standard LSTD algorithms require linear function approximators and fixed size feature vectors.
-These are not realistic for high-dimensional spaces and value functions on those spaces, which may be nonlinear.
-There is a major need for algorithms with nonlinear function approximators that explicitly handle the TD-error.
+These are usually not realistic for high-dimensional spaces and value functions on those spaces.
+The value function may be nonlinear, and obtaining a feature vector may be difficult or impossible.
+There is a major need for TD algorithms with nonlinear function approximators and automatic feature extraction that explicitly attempt to keep the variance of the TD-error small.

 Some future reading I need to do is on kernel-based LSTD algorithms, that replace the fixed-size feature vector with a kernel.